The Applicants Hub has everything you need to apply and be successful at St David's Catholic Sixth Form College.

 You will receive an email to say that your application has been received.
 You will then be asked to send in your Year 11 report or the most recent school report you have.

 We make a judgement on your suitability for study at sixth-form by assessing your application, personal statement and your school report.
-We judge a number of criteria including your attendance record, attitude to study as well as how motivated you are to come to St David’s.
+We judge a number of criteria including your attendance record, attitude to study as well as how motivated you are to come to St David’s Catholic Sixth Form College.

 Students indicate their choice of course on their application.
-Those who receive an unconditional offer from the college will have a guidance conversation with a member of the admissions team, which in 2021 will be by telephone.
-The purpose of this is to discuss your career, higher education or training goals, and what courses are therefore best suited for you.
-We will also explain facilities and services on offer in the college which you will benefit from.
+Those who receive an unconditional offer from the college will have a guidance conversation with a member of the admissions team.
+This aims to discuss your career, higher education or training goals, and what courses are best suited for you.
+We will also explain the facilities and services on offer in the college which you will benefit from.

 This is only a preliminary choice.
-In August, following GCSE results day, the college will enrol all those with an unconditional offer and at that point students make their final course decisions.
-The enroller will talk through options based on GCSE results and the course entry criteria.
+In August, following GCSE results day, the college will enrol all those with an unconditional offer and at that point, students make their final course decisions.
+The enroller will discuss options based on GCSE results and the course entry criteria.

 You will be able to study level 3 courses as long as you meet the individual course entry requirements.